molily/molily.de/_testing-angular/testing-components.md

 });
 ```

-The **Arrange, Act and Assert** structure helps us to structure the spec:
+The **Arrange, Act and Assert** phases help us to structure the spec:

 - We have already covered the *Arrange* phase in the `beforeEach` block that renders the Component.
 - In the *Act* phase, we click on the increment button.